Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. The Vizsla Doberman is a great companion for almost any activity.

 The Vizsla is a natural hunter born and bred to work in fields, forests, or water.
-In its early years, it was used to scent and search birds caught by falcons or in nets.
-When firearms were invented, it was trained to take on other tasks like tracking wounded game, retrieving birds, and hunting.
+In their early years, they were used to scent and search birds caught by falcons or in nets.
+When firearms were invented, they were trained to take on other tasks like tracking wounded game, retrieving birds, and hunting.

 The Doberman, on the other hand, is a working dog developed for police and military work.
 They have long been used as protectors and companions for the home.